benblack769/benblack769.github.io/posts/rants/code2_revisited.md

 3. Agricultural optimization: Do these plants need more or less water/fertilizer?
 4. Routine Infrastructure Inspections: Do these pipes/cables/etc have cracks/faults that are worth looking into more deeply?

-These simple semantic evaluation tasks can be enhanced with traditional code for more complex planning and control tasks like:
+These simple semantic evaluation tasks are powerful on their own, and can drive quality control and efficiency in many important industries.
+However, that is not the limit of Code 2.0, as it can be enhanced with traditional algorithms for more complex planning and control tasks like:

 1. Using high quality semantic positional evaluation to  efficiently search a game tree for optimal game play (AlphaGo)
 2. Judging similarity between robotic position and human position for robotic imitation learning
 3. Judging design decisions for high level circuit-silicon block mapping for effective chip design.

-Joy, excitement, tension, uncertainty, is what I feel when I read these lists as a computer scientist.
-The tension between my desire to aid my fellow man by automating low-value, high volume analysis of our modern industrial landscape, and the huge difficulty of building robust software that actually solves the problems well enough to trust.
-It also brings up a little bit of trauma from when I almost failed a classical computer vision course in grad school.
+These tasks have traditionally been extremely challenging to machine learning professionals, with professional histories often registering more failed or underperforming projects than successes.
+Aligned industries tend to be somewhat risk-adverse, attracting more risk-adverse professionals, operating in a conservative, incremental manner.
+Leading to an overall under-utilization of the Code 2.0 stack, despite the hype and perhaps over-utilization in a more risk-seeking "Tech" industry.

-Code 2.0 offers a solution to this anxiety: I, as a computer scientist, don't have to run the show.
+Code 2.0 offers a solution to this professional anxiety: I, as a computer scientist, don't have to run the show.
 I don't have to reason about every detail of the algorithm.
 I don't have to customize or tweak everything to the details of my issue.
-Rather, I can take a supportive secondary role where I provide the infrastructure that ingests and trains a model on the algorithm and someone else can worry about the details, by developing the data, and ensuring that the data is actually sufficient to solve the problem.
+Rather, I can take a supportive secondary role where I build the platform and the infrastructure that ingests and trains a model on the algorithm and someone else can worry about the details, by developing the data, and ensuring that the data is actually sufficient to solve the problem.

 Its very similar to how a hardware developer, after the code 1.0 transformation caused by the development of the microchip, no longer has to drive every detail of the hardware's behavior.
 Instead, when confronted with a novel problem, they focus on assembling a platform, mostly from ready-made components, and simply ensure that the specs and configuration allows the software to do what it needs to do, without worrying about the details of how the software works or how it is developed.

 Industry leaders like [Andrew Ng](https://landing.ai/) have been championing this concept and starting startups with the hope of powering this Code 2.0 development with powerful training/inference platforms.
-However, understanding of the philosophy of this workflow is still poorly understood, leading to defaulting to more well understood Code 1.0 workflows + data.
+However, understanding of the philosophy of this workflow is still poorly understood, leading to defaulting to more well understood, but slower and more wasteful Code 1.0 workflows based on static dataset collection.

 ## Barriers to Code 2.0 development